Hometown: Cote First Nation, MB. / Mallard, MB

 Formerly playing with the University of Minnesota – Duluth Bulldogs, Brigette has been working tirelessly to make herself a core member of the senior national team for nearly four years.
 Named to the centralization roster for the Sochi 2014 Games, Lacquette (and fellow Manitoban Bailey Bram) didn’t make the cut.

-In December 2017, Brigette was named to Canada’s Olympic Team, and will compete at her first Olympic Games in PyeongChang.
-There, 25-year-old Lacquette will become the first First Nations woman to play hockey for Canada at the Olympic Games.
+In December 2017, Brigette was named to Canada’s Olympic Team, and competed at her first Olympic Games in PyeongChang.
+25-year-old Lacquette captured silver with Team Canada, and became the first First Nations woman to play hockey for Canada at the Olympic Games.

 4 Nations CupNov 1, 2016 - Nov 5, 2016